 Pending a hearing, the Dean of Students may place a student on temporary disciplinary probation when the facts and circumstances of the allegations against them are sufficient to reasonably assume, given the academic and/or campus environment, immediate, preventative action is advisable to maintain the safety or efficient operation of the campus or the physical, mental, and emotional health of one or more members of the campus community.
 Allegations that are sufficiently alarming include, but are not limited to, violations of the Policy on Drugs and Alcohol, Policy and Procedures on Sexual Harassment, incidents involving felony-level criminal charges, incidents of Sexual Misconduct and matters that reasonably pose a risk to the safety of other students, Illinois Tech property and/or the efficient administration of Illinois Tech.
 Failure to comply with disciplinary probation sanctions could result in recommendation for Suspension or Expulsion from Illinois Tech.
 (See Suspension and Expulsion.)
 Imposition of temporary disciplinary probation will be based upon a review of the particular facts and circumstances and reasonable efforts, given the circumstances, will be made to meet with a student prior to such imposition so that they may present their case as to why such action should not be taken.
 A student may appeal the imposition of temporary disciplinary probation in writing to the Provost within three calendar days of its imposition.
 The student will remain on temporary disciplinary probation during the appeal, and the Provost's decision regarding the matter will be final.
-If an appeal is not filed by the student within the requisite time period, the right to appeal will be deemed waived, and the decision to impose temporary disciplinary probation will discretion of the party imposing this sanction, but it may be immediate.
-A student may also be prohibited from entering the residence hall/campus housing from which they were relocated or which was otherwise connected or related to the violation.
-The timing of such prohibition is also at the discretion of the party imposing this sanction, but it may be immediate.
-Further, a student may be denied, for disciplinary reasons, housing in the residence halls, in campus apartments or in fraternities or sororities.
-Notwithstanding any other provision of this Conduct Discipline and in addition to any other sanction imposed by the Dean of Student or their other designee or the Campus Judicial Board, the housing contract of any student who either admits to or is found to have used or possessed illegal drugs in any Illinois Tech residence hall may be immediately canceled, and such student must move out of the residence hall as promptly as possible, but in any event within 72 hours.
+If an appeal is not filed by the student within the requisite time period, the right to appeal will be deemed waived, and the decision to impose temporary disciplinary probation will stand.

 Disciplinary probation also impacts a student's ability to participate in certain Illinois Tech activities.

 Students on disciplinary probation may not hold an office within a student organization (see Student Organization policies) or travel on behalf of Illinois Tech or in connection with any Illinois Tech sanctioned event or activity (see Travel Policy).